TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-2-0.md

 I wanted to include the Sandbox samples so that I didn't have to test them separately.
 I ended up going down a rathole by trying to reuse the source code as is.

-Last time, I worked out how to use the Vite development server with the standalone Sandbox samples, using a `vite.config` file that forced Vite to load `.js` files as if they were JSX.
+Last time, I worked out how to use the Vite development server with the standalone Sandbox samples.
+I used a `vite.config` file that forced Vite to load `.js` files as if they were JSX.
 All I had to do was move the Sandbox samples into `app/virtual-scroll-samples` and merge the `vite.config` magic with the existing app config.

-It simply wouldn't work.
-Whenever I ran the app server it would complain about finding JSX in `index.js`.

 ```
 export default defineConfig({